Subscribe to Blog via Email

 In one study, a surprising 40% of Americans believe cancer can be cured solely through alternative therapies, according to the American Society of Clinical Oncology (ASCO)’s second annual National Cancer Opinion Survey.
 In a similar study in UK, the NHS blamed social media for the spread of fake healthcare news.

-These surveys are not surprising in 2022 as social media ‘misinformation’ includes ‘alleged’ cures for various ailments including cancer extending to the use of “food” and “food supplements”.
+These surveys are not surprising as social media ‘misinformation’ includes ‘alleged’ cures for various ailments including cancer extending to the use of “food” and “food supplements”.
 I think we’ve all been there, we check twitter, Facebook, Pinterest etc and we find the ubiquitous miracle cures and claims for every illness under the sun.
 Easy to find, easy to read and worryingly, easy to share.
 Surely these cures must be true, after all…..it’s on the ‘NET’.

 Has wide access to the internet exacerbated this problem?

 The rise of the (Inter)NET has allowed people to use ‘social technology’ to help shape the world’s events and culture.
 Additionally, the NET has increased the speed of how relationships develop, the way information is shared and (whether you like it or not) how influence can be leveraged for gain.
 Facebook has taught us new ways to communicate and collaborate through features like feeds, profiles and groups.
 At the same time, smartphones and tablets provide mobile and instantaneous access to information from any location.
 Whether you like it or not, we are witnessing the power of social media and its effect on society.
 However, the ‘NET’ can also provide ‘misinformation’ and it’s REALLY GOOD at it.